-Abstract: This paper considers whether decentralization of tax revenue to local governments affects their budgetary decisions.
-We study a 2012 Italian decentralization reform which (1) expanded municipalities' discretion in setting property tax rates, and (2) increased the share of the budget a municipality is responsible for raising.
-We exploit the differential impact of the reform on the municipalities' revenue to document three findings.
-First, using novel data on how much property tax revenue the national government would have collected if it was responsible for implementing the tax, we show large heterogeneity in the amount municipalities actually collected with their newfound discretion, compared to the government suggestion.
-Second, municipalities with greater revenue responsibility over their budget as a result of the reform increase their total revenue and spend the additional resources on public services.
-Finally, municipalities respond to greater responsibility by decreasing their deficit.
-We show that the latter result is driven by municipalities subject to fiscal rules that limit debt accumulation.
+Abstract: This paper considers whether decentralization of fiscal autonomy to local governments affects their budgetary decisions.
+We study a 2012 Italian decentralization reform which (1) expanded municipalities' discretion in setting property tax rates, and (2) increased the share of the budget a municipality is responsible for raising through taxes.
+We exploit the unexpected nature and differential impact of the reform to document three findings.
+First, we use novel data on the tax rate the national government would have chosen and compare it to the actual tax rates municipalities chose, and find heterogeneity in how municipalities used their newfound discretion in setting tax rates.
+Second, we find that municipalities responsible for raising a greater share of their budget raise more revenue and spend the additional resources on public services.
+Third, we show political competition at the local level shapes the response.
+Municipalities with lower political competition spend less in public services, but more on administration and remuneration of public officials.